jackcannon/swiss-docs/README.md

 export declare const egFunc: () => void;
 ```

-> NOTE: DOCS-ALIAS comments are not included in generated documentation.
+> WARNING: DOCS-ALIAS comments are not included in generated documentation.

-> NOTE: Is it suggested that you run `--alias [x]` on generated d.ts files, rather than source code.
+> WARNING: Is it suggested that you run `--alias [x]` on generated d.ts files, rather than source code.

 <p style="text-align: right" align="right"><a href="#"> [↑ Back to top ↑] </a></p>